tiffbogich/plom.io/README.md

 development of:

-1. domain-specific **layered formal grammars** for model semantic definitions.
+1. domain-specific **layered formal grammars** for model semantic definitions (allowing to define models as data).

-2. efficient (adapted to mutli-core architecture and distributed computing) methods to implement and use these models.
+2. efficient (adapted to multi-core architecture and distributed computing) methods to implement and use these models.

 3. a modern web platform to support social modeling and facilitate the